System Integrity Protection in Winclone 7 (or later)

 To re-enable SIP, run this command as root in Terminal:

-Entering your system password and hit enter and the output should be:
+Enter your system password, hit return, and the output should be:

 Successfully cleared System Integrity Protection.
 Please restart the machine for the changes to take effect.

 What if the “csrutil” command is not found?

 If the “csrutil disable” command fails when booted into the Recovery HD, there are two possible reasons:

 - There is no local Recovery HD and the Mac is booted from Internet Recovery